Frictionless Growth Challenge catchup post

 (P)rioritization challenges form around choosing (or failing to choose) one high-leverage move at a time, letting wins compound, and buying yourself runway for the next right thing.

-Your biggest challenge will almost certainly form around one of those buckets, but we’re horrible at recognizing which one is really blocking us.
-We constantly misdiagnose them in ourselves.
+Your biggest challenge will almost certainly form around one of those areas, but we’re horrible at recognizing which one is really blocking us.
+What makes it harder is that there is significant overlap between them.

 If you want to solve your biggest challenges, you need to use the right solutions, which means you need to know what your biggest challenge is right now, and almost nobody does, especially about themselves.